elastisys/compliantkubernetes/docs/compliantkubernetes/adr/0020-filter-by-cluster-label-then-data-source.md

 "Filter primarily by `cluster` label, but allow filtering by data source", because it fulfills the all decision drivers with little complexity.

 [Prom-label-enforcer](https://github.com/prometheus-community/prom-label-proxy) can be used to create multiple data sources from a single data store, discriminating by `cluster` label.
+To simplify Thanos configuration, we can also discriminate based on `tenant_id`, which will always contain the same value as `cluster`.

+In general, we will aim to fix dashboards missing the `cluster` variable upstream.
+However, by also providing filtering based on data source, we facilitate our users to reuse their dashboards, which might not be cluster-aware.

 ### Positive Consequences